fyrkov/refcards/kafka.md

 #### Consumer groups
 Consumers can be aggregated in consumer groups.
-Each consumer group consumes messages independently, i.e.
+Each consumer group consumes messages independently.
 ![Replication](kafka_files/Consumer_groups.png)

 Each consumer group has a service topic named `__consumer_offsets` where it stores current offsets for partitions.